sxtxixtxcxh/jquery-history-plugin/README.md

 IE6, IE7, IE8, Firefox3, Safari4, Chrome4, and Chrome5

+## Samples

+Samples are included in the samples/ directory and also available at [here](http://www.serpere.info/jquery-history-plugin/samples/).

 ## Authors

-Originaly developed by Taku Sano (Mikage Sawatari). (http://www.mikage.to/jquery/jquery_history.html)
+Originaly developed by Taku Sano (Mikage Sawatari). [www.mikage.to](http://www.mikage.to/jquery/jquery_history.html)

-And forked by Takayuki Miwa. (http://github.com/tkyk/)
+And forked by Takayuki Miwa. [github/tkyk](http://github.com/tkyk/)